 Soaker hoses follow pretty similar principles.
 These are porous pipes with tiny holes or perforations which allow water to seep out slowly and steadily.
 In contrast to drip irrigation emitters, the water will seep out along the entire length of pipe.
 Soaker hoses are laid on the surface of the soil or slightly buried, and often covered with a shallow layer of mulch to further safeguard against evaporation.
 The soil can absorb this water at its own pace, which reduces runoff and encourages deep root growth.
-Soaker hoses are best used along with a timer or manual
+Soaker hoses are best used along with a timer to prevent overwatering.

-Other methods like mulching of the soil or 'no-till gardening' can enhance your soil’s ability to hold moisture.
+Other methods like mulching of the soil or no-till gardening can enhance your soil’s ability to hold moisture.
 It’s generally better for plants that they get used to seeking out moisture in the root zone rather than relying on us for a helping hand, so it’s not just about conservation for conservation’s sake.

 Recycling and Adapting Materials

 There are all kinds of creative ways that you can re-use items and adapt them to garden purposes.
 This reduces waste and items ending up in landfill, while also saving you money.

 - Old pallets can be used as vertical planters